 - milk and milk products

-A food intolerance is not related to an immune response, rather a chemical reaction.
-While it is not life threatening, it can be uncomfortable and debilitating.
+A food intolerance is a chemical reaction and, while not life threatening, it can be uncomfortable and debilitating.
+Common items that cause an intolerance include:

 - lactose in cow’s milk